-- Clothing that is revealing in its design (halter tops, spaghetti straps, tops that reveal the belly or midriff, muscle shirts, extremely short skirts or shorts, etc.) If you find yourself constantly having to adjust your clothing, it is probably unacceptable for school wear. - 2.
-Clothing with vulgar, sexually suggestive language and / or gestures, or stated as double meaning - 3.
-Clothing which has alcohol, tobacco, or drug advertising - 4.
-Caps, hats, or bandanas - 5.
+- 1. Clothing that is revealing in its design (halter tops, spaghetti straps, tops that reveal the belly or midriff, crop tops, muscle shirts, extremely short skirts or shorts, etc.) If you find yourself constantly having to adjust your clothing, it is probably unacceptable for school wear. - 2.
+Clothing with vulgar, sexually suggestive language and/or gestures, stated as a double meaning, or other messages that are disruptive to our school environment. - 3.
+Clothing which has alcohol, tobacco, or drug advertising. - 4.
+Caps, hats, bandanas, hoods--staff must be able to identify students without the hindrance of a head covering.
+Students should not intend to hide their level of engagement under or behind a hood. - 5.
 Sunglasses - 6.
 Gang related items - 7.
 Chains, cords, ropes, studded jewelry, etc. that may be used as a weapon